 Japan Federation of Bar Associations

-On April 1, 2008 in Tokyo, Japan, the JFBA hosted a symposium to celebrate the JFBA Visiting Scholar Program’s 10th anniversary.
-Featured guests from the NYU School of Law for this symposium were Professor Frank Upham, who played a key role in setting up the program, and Associate Professor Katrina Wyman, a leading scholar of environmental law and keynote speaker at the symposium.
+In 2008, the JFBA hosted a symposium in Tokyo to celebrate the JFBA Visiting Scholar Program’s 10th anniversary.
+Featured guests from the NYU School of Law for this symposium were Professor Frank Upham, who played a key role in setting up the program, and Professor Katrina Wyman, a leading scholar of environmental law.
+For more information about the JFBA, please visit the Japan Federation of Bar Associations website.